 If the goal is milk in the pail, it's easy to freshen a doe.
 Any buck will do.
 If the goal is strong conformation to the breed standard AND abundant production, much consideration must be given to the bloodlines in a herd; and the selection and acquisition of superior genetics is only the beginning.
 Raising a champion herd requires dedication and careful attention to nutrition, management, overall health, and the selection of breeding pairs.
 Validating the worth of a herd comes through the process of showing animals in sanctioned events, participating in Linear Appraisal, and participating in DHIR (Dairy Herd Improvement Registry).
 We are very pleased that in 2014, our first year on 305-day milk test, 5 does in or from our herd achieved Advanced Registry based on their production records and a 6th earned her star as a first freshener.
 Measurable results from performance programs give clear indication of the value of our breeding stock and their offspring.
 Using those results helps us to determine the price we set on a kid.
 Because we want to see our animals placed in homes and herds where they will be used and enjoyed, we also keep the economy in mind when determining our prices; and we NEVER price an animal beyond what we ourselves would be willing to pay for it.
 Likewise, we do not sell animals we would not use in our own breeding program; and because we can't foresee how kids will develop, sometimes it turns out that we've sold the best of the bunch.
 We are always glad, though, to see stock from our herd benefit others.
 We are fond of saying "The earth is the Lord's and the goaties thereof!"

-In addition to the value of the herdsire and the strength of his pedigree, here are the factors we consider when determining the price of our kids:
+Though we don't raise prices significantly in regards to herdsires, they do contribute to the quality of the kids produced.
+In addition to the value of the herdsire, the strength of his pedigree, and the quality of his progeny, here are the factors we consider when determining the price of our kids:

 HOW DO WE DETERMINE THE PRICE OF OUR KIDS?